 Social Networking Skills are Key

-Those who spend all day on social networking sites, such as Facebook, MySpace, and others may also see a rise in demand for their networking skills.
+Those who spend all day on social networking sites, such as Facebook may also see a rise in demand for their networking skills.
 The marketing industry is relying heavily on those who are able to disseminate information to a large number of people instantly and persuade them to try a product or service.
 Coupled with message boards, those who are able to persuade the most number of friends to join the excitement of a new site, product, or service will be looking at new job opportunities where none existed before.

 Be Proactive in Your Search for Opportunities